Skengrek/Pokemon_card_generator/README.md

 ## Sources :

-The images in the ressource folder were downloaded from the devian art page [Pokemon card ressources](https://www.deviantart.com/pokemoncardresources).
+The images in the resource folder were downloaded from the devian art page [Pokemon card ressources](https://www.deviantart.com/pokemoncardresources).